Operation McGill français: Connection to the Parti Pris

-The journal, Parti Pris, also began around this time in 1963.
+The journal, 'Parti Pris', also began around this time in 1963.
 Two scholars named Jean-Marc Piotte and André Major were attempting to fight for the equality of the French-Canadian population of Quebec (soon to be known as "les Québécois").
 One of their key aims was to create a common fight for the decolonisation of Quebec, with the articles analysing the cultural, social and economic conditions in Quebec through the lens of decolonisation connected with the establishment of a socialist political programme.
 This journal contributed to the creation of a new political language during the early 1960s.
 The leaders of Parti Pris also organized discussions, street protests, public meetings and reading groups.
 The political movements participating in McGill were closely aligned with the objectives and ideas espoused by the authors in Parti Pris.

 Connection to the Sir George Williams affair

 Just a couple of months prior to Operation McGill was another large protest known as the Sir George Williams affair.
 This was a protest in regards to Quebec's discrimination towards its black citizens when 6 black students argued racial discrimination from then assistant professor of biology, Mr. Perry Anderson.
 Much like the rest of the workers, feminist and student movements, the citizens involved in the Black Power movement felt like they were not being heard.
-In response to the administrations lack of action, 200 students and protesters peacefully overtook the ninth floor of the Hall building of Sir George Williams University on January 29, 1969.
+In response to the administration's lack of action, 200 students and protesters peacefully overtook the ninth floor of the Hall building of Sir George Williams University on January 29, 1969.
 They overtook the computer centre and stayed there until February 11 when they were forcefully taken by police officers after starting a fire to keep around 30 police officers out.
 Nevertheless, the police officers were successful in detaining and arresting 96 students involved in the affair.
 It may just be considered the largest school riot in Canadian history.

-The Sir George Williams affair would turn violent with over 2 million dollars worth of damage to computers and the school, though the initial intention was to remain peaceful.
+The Sir George Williams affair would turn violent with over 2 million dollars' worth of damage to computers and the school, though the initial intention was to remain peaceful.
 This affair led to other school protests throughout Quebec which included Operation McGill.

-Both students bodies used their own respective newspapers, The Georgian and The McGill Daily to gain support for their causes.
+Both student bodies used their own respective newspapers, The Georgian and The McGill Daily to gain support for their causes.